victor-smirnov/memoria-site/content/en/docs/overview/accel/index.md

 * memory controller or
 * to processing cores attached directly to memory banks on DRAM dies.

 Embedding logic into DRAM is hard (but possible), because the process is not optimized for that.
 But memory parallelism (throughput _and_ latency) will be the best in this case, together with energy efficiency.
+This is what is called _Processing-In-Memory_ or PIM.

 The alternative is to put the logic as close to the memory *chips* as possible, probably right on the memory modules or into the CXL controller.
 Throughput will be lower, parallelism too, latency somewhat higher.
 But we can leverage existing manufacturing processes, so solution will be cheaper initially.
+This is what is called _Processing-Near-Memory_ or PNM.

-The point is that, by and large, accelerating container require as much memory parallelism as possible and corresponding number of xPU put as close to the physical memory as possible.
+The point is that, by and large, accelerating container require as much memory parallelism as possible and corresponding number of xPU is put as close to the physical memory as possible.
 Existing accelerators, optimizing for neural networks (matrix multiplication), do not optimize for that (for latency).
-Because matrix multiplication is latency-insensitive.
+Because matrix multiplication is _latency-insensitive_.
 Memoria applications need a separate class of accelerators, maximizing effective *memory parallelism*.

 ## Persistent Data Structures

 [Persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) or PDS are usually implemented as trees, and Memoria follows this way.
-PDS are very good for parallelism, because committed versions are immutable, and immutable data can easily be shared (cached) between xPU without any coordination.
-Nevertheless, they require *garbage collection*, either deterministic (via atomic reference counting) or generational.
+PDS are very good for parallelism, because committed versions are immutable, and immutable data can easily be shared (cached) between parallel processing units without any coordination.
+Nevertheless, PDS require *garbage collection*, either deterministic (via atomic reference counting) or generational.
 Both cases require strongly-ordered message delivery and *exactly-once-processing*.
-The latter pretty hard to achieve in a massively distributed environment, but rack-scale or even DC-scale (of reasonable size) is OK.
+The latter is pretty hard to achieve in a massively distributed environment, but rack-scale or even DC-scale (of reasonable size) is OK.
 Nevertheless PDS have scalability limitations that may limit even very small systems -- if they are fast enough for them to hit the limitations.

 To accelerate PDS we need acceleration for atomic counters and, probably, for some other concurrency primitives.
 We need to make sure that communication fabric supports robust exactly-once-delivery.
 The latter will require some limited form of idempotent counters, that is reducible to keeping update history for a counter for a limited amount of time.